 General Student Organizations

-All Master’s students currently registered in the College are voting members, and can elect representatives to the College's College Assembly (see Appendix 4) and the Standing Committees.
+All Master’s students currently registered in the College are voting members, and can elect representatives to the iSchool’s College Assembly (see Appendix 4) and the Standing Committees.

 The University's Graduate Student Association automatically considers all graduate students as members.
-This organization addresses graduate students' needs on this large campus.
+This organization addresses graduate students' needs on the campus at large.
 The Student Services Office can give more information about these student activities and volunteers are always welcomed.

-The student organizations can serve as a link among students if participation is strong.
+Many of the student organizations in the iSchool are student chapters of national organizations.
+They can serve as a good link among students through the various events and outings organized.
 For more information about these student organizations, links to their websites can be found on the Student Organization section on the iSchool website.

-ALA @UMD is the official University of Maryland Student Chapter of the American Library Association.
+ALA@UMD is the official University of Maryland Student Chapter of the American Library Association.
 They seek to provide opportunities for professional development, career networking, and service to the community and the library profession.
-ALA @UMD organizes a broad range of programming at both the College Park and Shady Grove campuses, from speaker series and workshops to organized tours and social events.
-Membership in ALA @UMD is contingent upon enrollment in the MLS program and student membership in ALA, but most of their events are open to all interested students and alumni.
+ALA@UMD organizes a broad range of programming at both the College Park and Shady Grove campuses, from speaker series and workshops to organized tours and social events.
+Membership in ALA@UMD is contingent upon enrollment in the MLIS program and student membership in ALA, but most of their events are open to all interested students and alumni.

 The College’s Student Chapter of ASIS&T provides members with the opportunity to network with fellow students, colleagues, and other information professionals interested in current information issues.
 The mission of the American Society for Information Science and Technology is to advance the information sciences and related applications of information technology by providing focus, opportunity, and support to information professionals and organizations.